OthankQ/100-days-of-code/r1-log.md

 ### R2D66

 Learned more about segue in detail and how to pass data from one viewcontroller to another.
 Feel like I learned a great piece of knowledge today.

+### R2D67

+Learned how to create protocol, make a view controller conform to that protocol, set current view controller as the delegate to another view controller to receive data from that view controller.
+Also learned about optional chaining.